Open Meetings and FOIA

-If you cannot find the information you are looking for here or elsewhere on DC.gov you can submit a FOIA request online via the DC government Public FOIA Portal.
-Requests may also be submitted by mail, fax, or email.
+If you cannot locate the information on udc.edu or DC.gov, you can submit a FOIA request online via the DC government Public FOIA Portal.
+You may also submit a request by mail, fax, or to the email address listed below.
 However, please note that FOIA requests submitted online will be easier to track and process.

 The FOIA Officer is the principal contact point within the University of the District of Columbia for advice and policy guidance on matters pertaining to the administration of the FOIA.
 All requests are handled professionally and expeditiously.
 The University of the District of Columbia FOIA Officer’s information is listed below.